isThatHim/influx-docker/README.md

 # influx-docker
-A Skeleton InfluxDB + Kapacitor + Grafana
+InfluxDB + Telgraf + Kapacitor + Chronograf + Grafana for System Monitoring

-This repository contains a docker-compose file to bring up an integrated Influxdata InfluxDB, Influxdata Kapacitor and Grafana.
-It is provided with a Python script (data_source.py) which can be run to produce test data in the database using metrics from the local machine.
+This repository contains a docker-compose file to bring up an integrated Influxdata InfluxDB, Telgraf, Chronograf, Kapacitor, and Grafana stack.
+It is provided with a Python script (data_source.py) which can be run as an example to produce test data in the database using metrics from the local machine.
+Telegraf is also configured to collect various metrics from a Synology NAS using the Synology SNMP MIBs.

 ## Usage